 Running Costs

 Road tax is approximately €180–€190 per year.
-Real-world fuel economy is strong at 55–60 MPG on a mixed cycle, though this drops on stop-start city driving.
+Real-world fuel economy is strong at 55–60 MPG on a mixed cycle, though this drops noticeably on stop-start city driving.
 Use a VW specialist rather than a main dealer to keep servicing costs sensible.

 What to Pay in Ireland